alisa-kz/alisa-kz/README.md

 About me:
 - Hi!
-My name is Alisa.
-I'm currently learning Python
+I'm Alisa
+- Learning Python
 - Have a degree in building construction

 Skills: